jsm28/c-papers-index/index.md

 previously assigned N-document numbers (although this involves some guesswork for N-documents not available online).

+Where publication dates are given for the formal standards, the dates given here are the dates on the cover of the document (which may differ slightly in either direction from the actual date on which the published standard became available).

 ## CADM-documents

 These are administrative documents such as the Charter or documents